lelizade1/task_manager_project/docs/design_pattern.md

 Even though not a “pattern”, the project clearly separates model classes, the repository, and the user interface, which makes the code easier to extend.

+Strategy Pattern:
+Used for sorting tasks.
+The `SortStrategy` abstract class allows swapping between different sorting algorithms (`SortByTitle`, `SortByPriority`) at runtime without changing the code that uses them.

 These patterns make the project structure cleaner and reduce duplication.